K4ySuh/Kali-AutoBSPWM/README.md

 - The installation went as intended but I don't have my colours matched with the background.
 Okay if you have this trouble go to **How to change Color Scheme**.
 Executing wal will make everything match.

 ## About
   Credit for the user [r1vs3c](https://github.com/r1vs3c) he develop the original script and the user [Cube](https://github.com/ZLCube) who created the original wallpaper.
-I have improved it, adding pretty much everything I'll need for qol in a fresh Kali machine, added new color schemes, different polybar, backgrounds enhanced with AI etc.
+I have improved it, adding pretty much everything I'll need for qol in a fresh Kali machine, added new color schemes, different polybar, backgrounds enhanced with AI etc, added instructions for newer users on how to change and manage the environment, etc.